Soft Truncation: A Universal Training Technique of Score-based Diffusion Model for High Precision Score Estimation: Preliminary

-A diffusion model learns the generative stochastic process by minimizing the score loss \cite{huang2021variational} of
+A diffusion model learns the generative stochastic process by minimizing the score loss \cite{song2021maximum} of

-where $\lambda(t)$ is a weighting function that counts the contribution of each diffusion time on the overall loss scale.
-This score loss is infeasible to optimize because the data score, $\nabla_{\mathbf{x}_{t}}\log{p_{t}(\mathbf{x}_{t})}$, is intractable in general.
+where $\lambda(t)$ is a weighting function that counts the contribution of each diffusion time on the loss function.
+This score loss is infeasible to optimize because the data score, $\nabla\log{p_{t}(\mathbf{x}_{t})}$, is intractable in general.
 Fortunately, $\mathcal{L}(\bm{\theta};\lambda)$ is known to be equivalent to the (continuous) denoising NCSN loss \cite{song2020score, song2019generative},

 up to a constant that is irrelevant to $\bm{\theta}$-optimization.